 Saint-Pierre-de-Mésage and Notre-Dame-de-Mésage are two small mountain towns with a low population-density (under 2,000 inhabitants in total for the two towns).
 Integrated within the Grenoble metropolitan area, they did not have a satisfactory public transport services due to their low population density.
-The two villages were chosen to experiment an on-demand shuttle service as part of a LEMON lab initiative - the framework for new mobility services in the Grenoble-Alpes Métropole (see Figure 39).
+The two villages were chosen to experiment an on-demand shuttle service as part of a LEMON lab initiative - the framework for new mobility services in the Grenoble-Alpes Métropole (see Error!
+Reference source not found.).